CloudNativeSDWAN/cnwan-reader/README.md

 ## Supported Service Registries

-Currently, the CNWAN Reader can discover services/endpoints published to Google Cloud's [Service directory](https://cloud.google.com/service-directory).
+Currently, the CN-WAN Reader can discover services/endpoints published to Google Cloud's [Service directory](https://cloud.google.com/service-directory).

 In order to connect correctly, a